 |View from the top of the Granville Bridge, including the mural|

 on the cement plant, created by a pair of Brazilian artists.

 The final event on Sunday evening was fittingly inspirational and entertaining.
 Jane Smiley

 were interviewed by the incomparable Bill Richardson.
 Hal Wake warned them before they came onstage that it had a metal mesh floor: "I hope no one is wearing high heels."
 Richardson, waving his hand through the curtain from offstage: "I am!"

 Talking about the dark places stories can come from, Smiley said, "If you turn something into a story, any experience is worth it."
 When he was a small boy, Toibin liked a particular visitor because she brought sweets, but even more because "she never had anything good to say about anyone."
 He quickly learned that what mattered was the thing that people couldn't bring themselves to talk about.
 "It is our job, while alive, to notice as much as possible."

 Both Smiley and Toibin derive artistic nourishment from visual art and music.
 They closed the evening with an a cappella rendition of Whisky in the Jar.
 Big hit!
-I enjoyed hearing Toibin so much that I plan to attend his speaking engagement in Edmonton later this month.
-[Of his many acclaimed books, I've reviewed Brooklyn and The Testament of Mary.]
+I enjoyed hearing Toibin so much that I plan to attend his speaking engagement in Edmonton later this month

 I'm always sad when the festival ends and it's time to return home.
 But on the plus side, I have a wonderful stack of new books to read!